Vision-CAIR/3DCoMPaT/BPNet/README.md

 Existing segmentation methods are mostly unidirectional, i.e. utilizing 3D for 2D segmentation or vice versa.
 Obviously 2D and 3D information can nicely complement each other in both directions, during the segmentation.
 This is the goal of bidirectional projection network.

 ![bpnet](imgs/bpnet.jpg)

+Our 3dcompat recognition task on is Modified from [BPNet Github Repo](https://github.com/wbhu/BPNet)

 ## Environment